Different stacks, same problem

 Since 2022, not to generate filler, but to understand how AI systems read, parse, and decide what to cite.

-Stack-agnostic work across Kajabi, Shopify, and custom static builds on GitHub.
+Stack-agnostic work across hosted platforms, ecommerce sites, and custom static builds on GitHub.

 How this started

 We started in content creation.
-YouTube, blogs, and structured publishing pipelines for businesses that wanted to build real authority online rather than rent it from an ad platform.
+YouTube, blogs, and structured content systems for businesses that wanted to build real authority online rather than rent it from an ad platform.

-We worked with Kajabi sites, Shopify stores, and custom static builds on GitHub.
+We worked with hosted sites, ecommerce stores, and custom static builds on GitHub.
 The stack changed.
 The visibility problem did not.

-Most sites were still weak where it mattered: structure, trust signals, schema, machine readability, and owned publishing systems that stayed coherent over time.
+Most sites were still weak where it mattered: structure, trust signals, schema, machine readability, and authority systems that stayed coherent over time.

 Now the work is about making websites easier for humans to trust and easier for machines to interpret without turning everything into automation theatre.